Maymorn railway station: History

 This station officially opened on 3 November 1955 along with the Rimutaka Deviation and Rimutaka Tunnel, and the original Mangaroa railway station was closed.

 The ground on which the station is located was created using fill extracted during the construction of the Rimutaka Tunnel.
 During construction of the tunnel, a crossing loop long enough to accommodate 116 wagons and a temporary connection to the now closed section of the Wairarapa Line were built to enable work trains to bring in materials and supplies.
 The connection between the old and new lines was lifted along with the old line, but the loop remained in use for many years afterwards for operational reasons.
 Northbound (up) passenger services used the loop and second platform, while southbound (down) passenger services used the main line and first platform.
 Both platforms had identical wooden passenger shelters on them.
-In 1990 part of the loop was lifted, reducing it to a siding, and it was completely removed by August 1999.
+In 1990, part of the loop was lifted, reducing it to a siding, and it was completely removed by August 1999.

-As part of the Wairarapa station upgrade program to accommodate the SW-class carriages for the Wairarapa Connection, this station was renovated in 2007 with works completed by the end of August that year.
+As part of the Wairarapa station upgrade programme to accommodate the SW-class carriages for the Wairarapa Connection, this station was renovated in 2007 with works completed by the end of August that year.
 Selective door opening is employed at Maymorn since the platform is only long enough to fit three carriages (guards check while collecting tickets re any for Maymorn).

 The station's wooden passenger shelter suffered extensive fire damage on 17 July 2008 in a suspected arson.
 As it was judged uneconomic to repair the building, it was demolished the following week.
 A new glass shelter was installed on the site of the old wooden shelter during the evening of Monday 18 May 2009.

+As part of preparation works for the Remutaka and Maoribank Tunnel track upgrades, in October 2023, the unused eastern platform was removed.